Lokad/ScratchSpace/README.md

 ### The Block Index

 This is a high-performance dictionary optimized for this specific use case.
 It supports multi-threaded lock-free reading, under the assumption that the number of reads is significantly greater than the number of writes.
-It can contain up to 16 million entries, and consumes a constant 144MB of space as two objects (to reduce GC pressure).
+It can contain up to 16 million entries, and consumes a constant 448MB of space as two objects (to reduce GC pressure).

 ### The File Wheel

 This is a *service*: it has a background thread responsible for flushing written data to disk, and a public API that supports multi-threaded requests to read a block or allocate and write to a new block.

 The file wheel is currently optimized for burst allocations: sudden, short-lived spikes in allocation rate, followed by periods of low allocation rate during which the background thread can flush out its backlog.
-On a single NVMe disk, this was measured as allowing an average write rate of 600MBps, tolerating a spike rate of 1400MBps for a few seconds.
+On a single NVMe disk (on a [Standard_L8s_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/lsv2-series)), this was measured as allowing an average write rate of 600MBps, tolerating a spike rate of 1400MBps for a few seconds.
 When the burst exceeds the capacity of the system, write requests begin to block the calling thread ; read requests continue to be served.